 - Cystoid Macula Edema

 At Washington Eye Physicians & Surgeons, we perform comprehensive dilated eye examinations.
 We also offer the latest in-office diagnostic tests such as spectral domain OCT (optical coherence tomography), fundus autofluorescence, color photography, fluorescein angiography, and ultrasound of the eye.
 In-office procedures such as intravitreal injections and retinal laser surgeries are also routinely performed.

 Your First Visit:

 Due to the specialized nature of retinal eye exams, please consider the following:

-Prior to seeing your physician, you will first meet with an experienced ophthalmic technician who will take your medical history, check vision and screening tests, and administer drops to dilate your pupils.
+Prior to seeing the retina specialist, you will first meet with an experienced ophthalmic technician who will take your medical history, check vision, perform other screening tests, and administer drops to dilate your pupils.
 Please bring a list of your medications for us to review.
-You may also need to have a retinal photography such as an OCT or a fluorescein angiogram to aid your diagnosis and monitor changes in your condition.
+It may be necessary to perform retinal photography such as an OCT or a fluorescein angiogram to assist in diagnosis and/or monitoring changes in your condition.
 This may require additional time in the office.

 Following a diagnosis and a thorough explanation of your condition and treatment options, you may require medical treatment on your first visit for any urgent retinal conditions.